Dan Skelton

 Dan Skelton is a British horse trainer who trains racehorses that compete in National Hunt racing.
 Skelton is the son of British Olympic gold medallist Nick Skelton and the older brother of champion jockey Harry Skelton.

 Skelton spent nine years working at the stables of Paul Nicholls and set up his own stables in 2013 in Warwickshire.

+Skelton won his first British jump racing Champion Trainer's title in the 2025–26 season, becoming the first trainer to win more than £5 million prize money in a British National Hunt racing season.